On the capture of dark matter by neutron stars: Results and Discussion

 \section{Results and Discussion}

 In Figures \ref{f1gev}, \ref{f10gev} and \ref{f100gev}, we show the time evolution of the number of dark matter particles captured by a neutron star for $m_\chi = 1$ GeV, $m_\chi = 10$ GeV and $m_\chi = 100$ GeV, and for several values of dark matter interaction cross sections.
 We have taken the Galactic dark matter density to be 1 GeV~cm$^{-3}$ and other parameters as given in Table \ref{constants}.
-The self-interaction cross section is taken to be $\sigma_{\chi \chi}=10^{-24}$ cm$^2$ and we consider two different values for dark matter nucleon interaction cross section, $\sigma_{\chi n}=10^{-55}$ cm$^2$ (left panels of Figs. 4-6) and $\sigma_{\chi n}=10^{-48}$ cm$^2$ (right panels of Figs. \ref{f1gev}-\ref{f100gev}).
-When the dark matter-nucleon cross section is small, $\sigma_{\chi n}=10^{-55}$ cm$^2$, the dark matter self-capture is important, as shown by the upper solid curve in the left panels of Figs. \ref{f1gev}-\ref{f100gev}.
-Neglecting self-capture yields the lower dashed lines in the left panels.
-In the right panels, $\sigma_{\chi n}=10^{-48}$ cm$^2$ and the self-capture contribution is negligible compared to the capture by nucleons.
+The self-interaction cross section is taken to be $\sigma_{\chi \chi}=10^{-24}$ cm$^2$ and we consider two different values for dark matter nucleon interaction cross section, $\sigma_{\chi n}=10^{-55}$ cm$^2$ (top panels of Figs. 4-6) and $\sigma_{\chi n}=10^{-48}$ cm$^2$ (bottom panels of Figs. \ref{f1gev}-\ref{f100gev}).
+When the dark matter-nucleon cross section is small, $\sigma_{\chi n}=10^{-55}$ cm$^2$, the dark matter self-capture is important, as shown by the upper solid curve in the top panels of Figs. \ref{f1gev}-\ref{f100gev}.
+Neglecting self-capture yields the lower dashed lines in the top panels.
+In the bottom panels, $\sigma_{\chi n}=10^{-48}$ cm$^2$ and the self-capture contribution is negligible compared to the capture by nucleons.

 Figs. \ref{f1gev}-\ref{f100gev} illustrate features of the evolution of $N_\chi(t)$ for low $\sigma_{\chi n}$ and large $\sigma_{\chi\chi}$.
 When self-interactions are important, the accumulated dark matter in neutron stars can be several orders of magnitude larger than without self-interactions.
 Is $N_\chi(t_{max})$ sufficiently large, with self-interactions, to potentially form a black hole and disrupt the neutron star?
 For $m_\chi=10$ GeV, our minimal limit is $N_b^{BEC}(r=r_{th})=2.7\times 10^{36}$ for $T=10^5$ K, a limit larger by almost three orders of magnitude than $N_\chi(t_{max})$ when $\rho_\chi=1$ GeV/cm$^3$.
 This leads us to consider regions where $\rho_\chi$ is on the order of $10^3$ GeV/cm$^3$, since to a good approximation, $N_\chi(t)$ scales linearly with $\rho_\chi$.